getreu/tp-note/docs/source/tp-note--manpage.md

 the notes content.
 The simplest way to organize the sort tags of your files is by renaming them directly in your file system.
-Nevertheless, in some cases you might want to have full control over the whole filename through the note's YAML front matter.
-For example, if — for some reason — you have changed the document's date in the front matter and you want to change the chronological sort tag in one go.
-In order to overwrite the note's sort tag on disk, you can add a '`sort_tag`' variable to its front matter:
+Nevertheless, in some cases you might want to have full control over the whole filename through the note's YAML front-matter.
+For example, if — for some reason — you have changed the document's date in the front-matter and you want to change the chronological sort tag in one go.
+In order to overwrite the note's sort tag on disk, you can add a '`sort_tag`' variable to its front-matter:

 ``` yaml
 ---